verajosemanuel/SwimTheDataLake/content/post/2018-05-09-using-inotify-for-long-running-r-scripts.md

 Now, things are getting interesting.

-I have to assume the user is not going to have the browser opened for hours, sometimes over a working say or more, depending on the uploaded file amount of rows, so the secondary process firing API calls MUST be isolated from the Flexdashboard process.
+I have to assume the user is not going to have the browser opened for hours, sometimes over a working day or more, depending on the uploaded file amount of rows, so the secondary process firing API calls MUST be isolated from the Flexdashboard process.
 I read some vignettes from packages like *future* or *later*, but didn't seem to fill my needs, so I decided to rely on posix commands.

 My first approach was to launch a secondary process using a system call from Flexdashboard R.